udeyrishi/reflex-android/README.md

 Reflex is an Android gameshow buzzer app.
 It has three modes:

-  - Practice mode: The single player mode for measuring the buzzer pressing reaction times
+  - Single-User mode: The practice mode for measuring the buzzer pressing reaction times
-  - Compete mode: The multiplayer mode (2, 3 or 4 players) for acting as a digital gameshow buzzer
+  - Gameshow Buzzer mode: The multiplayer compete mode (2, 3 or 4 players) for acting as a digital gameshow buzzer
   - Statistics mode: Shows all the stats from the practice and compete modes

 YouTube demo: <Insert here>